1Fowoshe/1Fowoshe/README.md

 ## Contributions

 I'm open to contributing to open source projects.
-Here are some of my contributions:

-- [Contribution 1](https://github.com/someproject/contribution1): Fixed a bug related to user authentication.
-- [Contribution 2](https://github.com/someproject/contribution2): Added a new feature that improved user experience.

 ## Contact